RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ✅ Anthos Config Management (enforces policies across environments).

 ✅ Service Mesh for microservices security & observability.

+### Here is a tabular representation of each of GCP Compute Services:

 | Service                       | Type                   | Best For                     | Key Feature   |
 |-------------------------------|------------------------|------------------------------|---------------|